 A remote desktop connection allows you to connect to a Windows computer on campus from your own computer at home or in the dorms.
 These instructions are primarily aimed at faculty and staff connecting to their work desktops from home.
 Students have similar instructions to access the academic terminal server.

 Please be aware that graphics do not transmit quickly over the network.
-Graphics intensive programs such as Photoshop, Solid Edge and IronCAD will not work well through the terminal server.
+Graphics intensive programs such as Autocad and Solidworks will not work well through the terminal server.

 - Start the Remote Desktop Connection Wizard.
 Remote Desktop Connection is installed by default on Windows.